strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/draft-and-publish-always-enabled.md

 ### Manual procedure

 :::note
-This procedure is only required if the codemod failed to remove the line automatically.
+This procedure is only required if the codemods failed to remove the line automatically.
 :::

 To manually update Strapi v4 code to Strapi v5, update the `schema.json` files of your content-types to remove the `draftAndPublish: true` option line: